ppone/docs/dev/getting-started.md

 invoice.create();
 ```

 Note that we did not have to include the `unit_cost` on the item as it was filled in automatically (although you can override per line item by including it).
-Another benefit of catalog items is that it helps tie together line items together in reports.
+Another benefit of items is that it ties line items together in reports.

 ### Recording a Payment